-To have your device unlocked from AT&T, your device has to comply with AT&T unlock policy requirements.
-If your device does not comply with AT&T requirements, forget about it, AT&T will not approve your unlock request.
-Here are the requirements:
+To begin with, to have your device unlocked from AT&T, your device has to comply with AT&T unlock policy requirements.

-- It must not be reported lost or stolen.
+- The device has not been reported as lost or stolen.

 - Navigate to att.com/deviceunlock